alignedai/DATDP/README.md

 # DATDP

-Defence Against The Dark Prompts (DATDP).
+Defence Against The Dark Prompts (DATDP) is an evaluation agent that blocks prompts likely to jailbreak models or cause them to output dangerous information.

+## Implementation

-To use: put your prompts to have checked into a csv file (one column, no header) called ```INPUT_FILE```.
+Put ```forbidden_assessment.py''' and ```llm_instruct_interface.py''' into the same folder.
+Put the prompts to check into a csv file (one column, no header) called ```INPUT_FILE```.
 Then run the code in the following way:

 ```
 forbidden_assessment.py --model MODEL --input_file INPUT_FILE [--output_file OUTPUT_FILE]